Updated for 2020 evaluation standards!

 How big is big?

-Answer: Big enough to show you understand many of the possibilities of CNC machining - drill, pocket, dogbones, nesting, etc.
+Answer: Life size, big enough to show you understand many of the possibilities of CNC machining - drill, pocket, dogbones, nesting, etc.

 Does it have to be wood or wood products?

-Answer: No. But the lab is only responsible for providing you with a full size wood board.
+Answer: No. But the lab is only responsible for providing you with a full size wood board (4x8 ft).